jgennari/jgennari.github.io/content/posts/teams-gpt-chatbot-pt2.md

 ![Image 4](../../images/teams-gpt-chatbot-pt2_1690682645721.png)

 So there's a lot to unpack here, and our first real detour.
 So one big downside of the Teams Power Automate connector is that it doesn't support querying replies natively.
-Luckily the Microsoft Graph *does* have that functionaility.
+Luckily the Microsoft Graph *does* have that functionality.
 And the `HTTP with Azure AD` connector makes this super simple.
 Basically, if the user running the flow has access to that information, you can access replies.

 ![Image 5](../../images/teams-gpt-chatbot-pt2_1690682758862.png)